 There are various theft charges that will be discussed briefly on this page, but you can click on the following links for more detailed information about the most common theft offenses that we defend:

 Theft is defined by Florida Statute 812.014, which states the two elements the State must prove before someone can be convicted of theft:

 - Defendant knowingly and unlawfully obtained or used the property of the victim.

 - Defendant did so with intent to, either temporarily or permanently, (a) deprive a victim of his right to the property or any benefit from it, or (b) appropriate the property for his or her own use or to the use of any person not entitled to it.

 Theft is broken down into two categories, misdemeanor and felony.
 The amount of the theft will determine the level and degree of the charge.
 Misdemeanor theft includes Petit Theft, Shoplifting, and Retail Theft.
-Each of these charges carry a maximum sentence of 1 year in county jail or 1 year of probation along with fines and court costs.
+Each of these charges carry a maximum sentence of one year in county jail or one year of probation along with fines and court costs.
 Felony theft is divided into sub categories based on the value of the property alleged to have been stolen.

 - Grand Theft between $300-$20,000, also called Grand Larceny

 - Grand Theft of an Automobile